dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 describes the test it performs.
 Where a list pattern tests whether the value is a list, a `?` tests whether the value is null.
-However, unlike other patterns, it matches when the value is *not* null, because matching on null isn't useful&mdash;you could always just use a `null` literal pattern for that.
+However, unlike other patterns, it matches when the value is *not* null, because matching on null isn't useful&mdash;you could always just use a `null` constant pattern for that.

 Swift [uses the same syntax for a similar feature][swift null check].

 [swift null check]: https://docs.swift.org/swift-book/ReferenceManual/Patterns.html#ID520

-**TODO: Try to come up with a better syntax.
-Most other patterns visually reflect what values they *do* match, and using `?` for null-checks does the exact *opposite*: it looks like the values it *refutes*.**

 ### Null-assert pattern

 ```
-nullAssertPattern ::= unaryPattern '!'
+nullAssertPattern ::= primaryPattern '!'
 ```

 A null-assert pattern is similar to a null-check pattern in that it permits